 In 1988 he helped found the National Whistleblower Center, where is currently serves, pro bono, as Chairman of the Board.
 Steve Kohn also teaches an annual seminar on Whistleblower Law at the Northeastern University School of Law.

-Mr. Kohn’s major contributions to whistleblower law and protections include:
+Mr. Kohn’s major contributions to whistleblower law include:

 - Obtaining the largest reward ever granted an individual under U.S. whistleblower reward laws and first major award granted under the IRS rewards program ($104 million dollars).